whalebone/wb-docs/en/dns_resolution.rst

   * **All queries to**

-    * Option to forward all queries to one or more resolver
+    * Option to forward all queries to one or more resolver.
+    * This option keeps caching all responses!

   * **Following domains**

     * Option to choose particular domains that should be forwarded to on more resolvers
     * Different resolvers could be defined for different domains
+    * Caching for the selected domains will be turned off!

 * **Static records**